Old Dog Hacking Cough (Causes and What To Do)

 Hearing your old dog cough — especially a deep, hacking kind — can be worrying.
 You might wonder whether it’s just throat irritation, an infection, or something more serious like heart or lung disease.

-We outline the common causes of hacking cough in old dogs, what you can do at home, and when to seek veterinary help.
+We outline the common causes of hacking cough in old dogs, what you can do, and when to seek veterinary care.

 A hacking cough in an old dog can stem from several conditions ranging from mild airway irritation to chronic respiratory or heart disease.